git-pull/tao-of-tmux/manuscript/04-server.md

 You don't notice it, but when you use tmux normally, a server is launched and being connected via a client.

-tmux is so streamlined I could continue the book and not even mention servers.
+tmux is so streamlined the book could continue to explain usage and not even mention servers.
 But I'd rather you have a solid understanding that while tmux feels like magic, it's really utilitarian first and foremost.
 One cannot deny it's exquisitely executed from a user experience standpoint.

 How is it utilitarian?
 We'll go into it more in future chapters where I dive into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux)